-The H and J2b who lived in peace and harmony as separate people met at the same dead-end sign on the coast, the current Srikakulam and Vizianagaram districts of the Andhra Pradesh State.
+The H and J2b who lived in peace and harmony as separate people met at the same dead-end sign on the coast, the current Srikakulam and Vizanagaram districts of the Andhra Pradesh State.
 They were trapped between the Eastern Ghats, flood zone, and the ocean.
 They were forced to live at the same location by nature.
 They naturally evolved a common dialect to facilitate communications between the two.
 They evolved into a new Telugu family.

 Telugu was a mixture of only Andhra (Grandhika) and Teli dialects on the coast called Savara.
-Grandhika had no Savara, and Savara had no Grandhika.
+Grandhika had no Teli, and Teli had no Grandhika.
 Telugu has both.
 It was a new family that evolved only on the coast to facilitate communications between the two people.
-All the Savara dialects on the coast were transformed into Telugu.
+All the Teli dialects on the coast were transformed into Telugu by mixing Andhra.
+There are dozens of distinct Telugu dialects.
+Telugu is nothing but Teli with some Andhra.
+Teli was virgin Telugu with no Andhra.
+Telugu changes its color depending on the amount Andhra.
+It is a spectrum from Teli to Andhra.